lgsoftdev/lgsoftdev.github.io/README.md

 I chose to keep the website design very simple.
 I used a lot of white so the site looks clean and uncluttered.

+## Content Summary

 This website tells you a little bit about myself.
 It will list all the projects I will be developing using various software engineering technologies.
 The projects will link to a live version and a link to the matching GitHub repository.
+This website also provides my contact details.

+## Content Details

+- Landing / Home page
+  - Shows my full name and a short phrase about what I believe in.
+Links to the various pages are shown by default.
+- About page
+  - Provides a bit of background about why I chose a career in Software Development and what I am currently pursuing.
+- Tech Stack page
+  - Lists the technologies I've learnt from the \_nology training program to date.
+- Projects page
+  - Lists the projects I will be completing in the future.
+It shows a short description for each project.
+- Contact page
+  - Lists ways of contacting me: GitHub, LinkedIn and email.